Exploring The Competitive Space: Amazon.com Versus Industry Peers In Broadline Retail - Amazon.com (NASDAQ:AMZN)

 -

-With a relatively high Price to Sales ratio of 3.62, which is 1.68x the industry average, the stock might be considered overvalued based on sales performance.
+The Price to Sales ratio of 3.74, which is 1.65x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.

 -

-The Return on Equity (ROE) of 5.68% is 0.26% above the industry average, highlighting efficient use of equity to generate profits.
+With a Return on Equity (ROE) of 5.68% that is 0.18% above the industry average, it appears that the company exhibits efficient use of equity to generate profits.

 -